House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. White Poplar

 The white poplar is a type of poplar tree also called the silver poplar.
-It is the most closely related to the aspen species and grows to be 60 to 100 feet in height.
+It is the most closely related to the aspen species and grows 60 to 100 feet tall.
 Though it is a short-lived tree, it is great at providing shade and has large dark leaves.
 The leaves have a fuzzy white underside, which gives this tree its white or silver appearance.

 2. Populus Heterophylla

-The populus heterophylla poplar tree is a tree that can grow in very wet locations that other trees cannot survive in.
+The Populus heterophylla poplar tree is a tree that can grow in very wet locations that other trees cannot survive in.
 The leaves are oval-shaped and can be dark or light green with a different colored underside.
-At maturity, this tree can reach 50 to 100 feet tall and will acquire a more lumpy and dark-colored bark with age.
-This tree is also referred to as the swamp cottonwood since it thrives in wet and swampy areas.
+This tree can reach 50 to 100 feet tall at maturity and acquire a more lumpy and dark-colored bark with age.
+It is also referred to as the swamp cottonwood since it thrives in wet and swampy areas.

 3. Balsam Poplar

-Balsam poplars are one of the more popular poplar trees that are very commonly found across the Northern U.S. It is most widely recognized for its shiny, oval-shaped leaves with resin-dotted undersides.
-As well as the buds which are thickly coated in resin that smells strongly of balsam.
-This type of poplar tree reaches the height of 75 to 100 feet once it reaches full maturity.
-Balsam wood is often used to make items like pulpwood, particleboard, and boxes.
+Balsam poplars are one of the more popular poplar trees commonly found across the Northern U.S. It is most widely recognized for its shiny, oval-shaped leaves with resin-dotted undersides.
+The Balsam reaches a height of 75 to 100 feet once it reaches full maturity.
+Balsam wood is often used to make pulpwood, particleboard, and boxes.

 4. Populus Nigra

-Populus Nigra is a species of cottonwood poplar that is also referred to as a black poplar.
+Populus nigra is a species of cottonwood poplar, also referred to as a Black Poplar.
 This tree generally grows at a rate of 6 feet per year and can grow to be 40 to 60 feet tall at maturity.
-It spreads by seed and is considered to be an invasive species in certain parts of the U.S. It cannot survive in sandy or salty soil or in areas that are dry or are prone to experiencing droughts.
+It spreads by seed and is considered to be an invasive species in certain parts of the U.S. It cannot survive in sandy or salty soil or in areas that are dry or prone to experiencing droughts.

 5. Populus Simonii

-The populus simonii is a poplar tree native to Northeast China and Mongolia.
-It is commonly planted in places that are cooler, and the wood is often used to make inexpensive lumber.
-This tree can withstand droughts or dry climates and has a very fast-growing speed.
+The Populus simonii is a poplar tree native to Northeast China and Mongolia.
+It is commonly planted in cooler places, and the wood is often used to make inexpensive lumber.
+This tree can withstand droughts or dry climates and has a fast-growing speed.
 It is an ideal windbreak tree and is often planted with other poplars.

 6. Populus Lasiocarpa

-The populus lasiocarpa tree is a tree native to the humid forests of China, giving this tree the nickname of Chinese necklace poplar.
-This is a medium-sized tree that is very sensitive to the changes in the soil as it needs nutritionally dense and wet soil at all times.
+The Populus lasiocarpa tree is native to the humid forests of China, giving it the nickname of Chinese necklace poplar.
+This medium-sized tree is very sensitive to the changes in the soil as it needs nutritionally dense and wet soil at all times.
 It is also very vulnerable to wind, making it best for areas with minimal wind or planted among other trees for support.
-Despite being sensitive to wind, this type of poplar is relatively good at withstanding cold winters and frost.
+Despite being sensitive to wind, it is relatively good at withstanding cold winters and frost.

 7. Laurel-Leaf Poplar

-The laurel-leaf poplar is a flowering type of poplar that produces spikes of cup-shaped flowers in April and May.
-This tree is very hearty and can withstand severely cold drops of temperature during the winter.
-It needs moist soil and does best in sunny areas growing to be 40 to 70 feet high at maturity.
+The laurel-leaf poplar is a flowering type that produces spikes of cup-shaped flowers in April and May.
+This tree is very hearty and can withstand cold drops of temperature during the winter.
+It needs moist soil and does best in sunny areas.
+It grows to be 40 to 70 feet high at maturity.

 8. Populus Ciliata